kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

                                        plimlo=1, plimhi=1)

-Reprojecting to an adjusted header ....................................
+Re-projecting to an adjusted header ....................................

-As an alternative to reprojecting to an existing header of a different wcs, one can also make a copy of a header and adjust it by making changes to existing keywords or to add new keyword, value pairs.
+As an alternative to re-projecting to an existing header of a different wcs, one can also make a copy of a header and adjust it by making changes to existing keywords or to add new keyword, value pairs.
-This is one of the more common applications for reprojection purposes.
+This is one of the more common applications for re-projection purposes.
 For instance, one can change the header value for CROTA (corresponding to the latitude axis of an image) to rotate a map.
-Or one can reproject to another projection e.g. from a Gnomonic projection (TAN) to a Mercator projection (MER).
+Or one can re-project to another projection e.g. from a Gnomonic projection (TAN) to a Mercator projection (MER).
 This is what we have done in the next script.
 In the familiar M101 FITS file, we increased the pixel sizes with a factor